rtipe/GameEngine-old-/Game.md

     ```bash
     cd bin

-4. Execute the binary in the build directory:
+4. Execute the binary at the root of this repositry:
     ```bash
-    mv project ../
+    mv project ../../
+    cd ../../
     ./project

 ## Contributor